WebAssembly/design/Rationale.md

 IEEE 754-2008 6.2 says that instructions returning a NaN *should* return one of their input NaNs.
 In WebAssembly, implementations may do this, however they are not required to.
-Since IEEE 754-2008 states this as a "should", it isn't a requirement for IEEE 754-2008 conformance.
+Since IEEE 754-2008 states this as a "should" (as opposed to a "shall"), it isn't a requirement for IEEE 754-2008 conformance.

 An alternative design would be to require engines to always "canonicalize" NaNs whenever their bits could be observed.
 This would eliminate the